Volume complexity for Janus $\mathrm{AdS}_3$ geometries: Volume for Janus AdS

 In the calculation of the volume, an IR regulator is also needed in order to get a finite result.
 To deal with this divergence, a possibility could be to introduce an IR cutoff at some constant value of the Fefferman-Graham (FG) coordinates.
 This approach is not very practical for the Janus geometry, as the FG coordinates are known just as an expansion nearby the boundary.
 In our case, it is more convenient to use the related concept of subregion complexity as an IR regulator.

-Subregion volume complexity \cite{Alishahiha:2015rta} is from the bulk perspective defined as the volume of an extremal slice limited by a constant time subregion on the boundary and the corresponding Ryu-Takayanagi (RT) surface.
+Subregion volume complexity \cite{Alishahiha:2015rta} is from the bulk perspective defined as the volume of an extremal slice limited by a constant time subregion on the boundary and the corresponding HRT surface.
 The precise meaning of subregion complexity in the dual CFT is still an open question.
 Some proposals, such as fidelity, purification complexity and basis complexity, were discussed in \cite{Alishahiha:2015rta,Agon:2018zso}.
-In any event, the RT surface defining the subregion volume can effectively be used as an infrared regulator: the total complexity will then be defined as the limit in which the subregion covers the entire boundary.
+In any event, the HRT surface defining the subregion volume can effectively be used as an infrared regulator: the total complexity will then be defined as the limit in which the subregion covers the entire boundary.
 In the case of the Janus geometries under consideration in this section, the spacetime is $(2+1)$-dimensional and then the RT surface is a geodesic.

-In the finite temperature case, it is interesting to consider the thermal complexity of formation \cite{Chapman:2016hwi}, which corresponds to the additional complexity needed to prepare the thermofield double state starting from two copies of unentangled vacuum CFTs.
-We study this quantity for the Janus interface.
-In the CV conjecture, this corresponds to the volume of the initial time slice of the Kruskal extension of the static Janus BTZ subtracted by twice the Janus AdS contribution.

-In Section \ref{sect-time_dependence_Janus_AdS}, we discuss the time independence of the volume of the Janus AdS geometry.
-In Section \ref{sect-different_regularizations} three different prescriptions to regulate the UV divergences of the extremal volume are described; these regularization only differ by finite terms.
-In Section \ref{sect-Janus_one_cutoff} we compute the Janus AdS$_3$ volume, using the single cutoff regularization, deferring the comparison with the other two methods to Appendix \ref{app-other_regularizations}.
-In Section \ref{sect-volume_static_JBTZ} we consider the case of the static Janus BTZ black hole.
+In section \ref{sect-time_dependence_Janus_AdS}, we discuss the time independence of the volume of the Janus AdS geometry.
+In section \ref{sect-different_regularizations} three different prescriptions to regulate the UV divergences of the extremal volume are described; these regularization only differ by finite terms.
+In section \ref{sect-Janus_one_cutoff} we compute the Janus AdS$_3$ volume, using the single cutoff regularization; in sections \ref{app-static_volume_FG_method} and \ref{app-Janus_AdS3_double_cutoff} we will discuss how the computation is modified using the FG and the double cutoff regularizations.
+We will show that these regularization prescriptions differ only by a finite term.
+In section \ref{comparison-other-geometries} we will compare the result with the one found in other AdS defect geometries.